 In the nineteenth century, a group of linguists created the International Phonetic Alphabet (IPA).
-The main idea of IPA is that each pronounced sound should be represented as one phonetic symbol.
+In IPA, each pronounced sound is represented as one phonetic symbol.
 The official IPA chart contains:

 IPA phonetic charts with word examples are available for the following languages: